ojiofong/ojiofong.github.io/_posts/2016-08-29-android-thread-pool.md

 ### More threads are not always good

 More threads are not always good because CPU can only execute a certain number of threads in parallel.
 Once we exceed that number, CPU has to make some expensive calculation to decide which thread should get assigned based on priority.
-Depending on the number of excess unnecessary threads, your program can hit a break even point where it is not any faster, if not slower.
+Depending on the number of excess unnecessary threads, your program can hit a break-even point where it is not any faster, if not slower.
 In addition, threads are associated with a minimum memory overhead of 64k that can add up quickly.

-It is usually recommend to allocate threads based on the number of available cores.
+It is usually recommended to allocate threads based on the number of available cores.
 This is achieved in Java via:

 ```java
 int NUMBER_OF_CORES = Runtime.getRuntime().availableProcessors();